Skip to main content

 pflow provides a CLI for running workflows, managing MCP servers, and configuring settings.

 Who runs these commands?
 Most pflow commands are run by your AI agent, not by you directly.
-You handle setup (installation, API keys, MCP servers), then your agent uses pflow to build and execute workflows.
+You handle setup (installation, API keys, MCP servers), then your agent uses pflow to build and run workflows.
 This reference documents all commands so you understand what your agent is doing.
 See Using pflow for what to expect day-to-day.

 Command structure